WHO IS ED CRAIG?

 Barnes Noble, look at the way Ed wrote and simplified the MIG and FCA weld sectionS.

 Society Metal's book, Ninth Edition "Thermal Cutting Section" (laser-plasma-oxy

 fuel) you will note how Ed simplified this complex section.

-During 1997, Ed set the above ABB robot to flux cored weld a 40 inch pipe line welds
+In the nineteen nineties, Ed set the above ABB robot to flux cored weld a 40 inch pipe line welds

 without weld defects.
 Thanks to the flexibility of the six axis robot and the

 speed it can attain between welds, in contrast to traditional automated, mechanized